 Child Protection and Safeguarding Policy

-The school’s Child Protection/Safeguarding Policy is available to read on the website and is available for staff to access on the Moving Forward Communication Strategy section of the School Learning Platform.
+The school’s Child Protection/Safeguarding Policy is available to read on the website and is available for staff to access on My Concerns.

 Code of Conduct